-I'm also writing some movies which I aim to produce: Following our zero-budget feature video documentary movie, a three-part anthology feature video movie on a $6k budget called Trilogy of Creepy.
+I'm also writing some movies which I aim to produce: Following my zero-budget feature video documentary movie, a three-part anthology feature video movie on a $6k budget called Trilogy of Creepy.

-Planning to release an animated short in December 2022, plus the first 30mins (of a 2d animated feature film: 30mins per 3yrs) in 9yrs from 2023, and another animated short - stop-motion in 2026.
+Planning to release an animated short in December 2022, plus the first 30mins in 2026, of a 2d animated feature film (30mins per 3yrs: in 9yrs from 2023), and another animated short - stop-motion in 2026.
 One of my contest scripts is an animated film as well, and another is an animated tv pilot script.
 I plan to begin production on some of the movie projects in 2023.

 I'm also aiming to hire some coding help in 2023.
-I'm learning design drawing, production design, cartooning, fantasy map-making, an open-source InDesign alternative called Scribus, and Photoshop colouring.
+I'm learning design drawing, production design, cartooning, fantasy map-making, an open-source InDesign alternative called Scribus, and vector art/Photoshop colouring.

 I plan to produce an interactive visual novel FMV indie video game based on one of my first screenplays.
 And using a game engine, an indie video game I am writing the script for this year and teaming with three artist friends to make in 2023. as well as another Twine project I'm currently writing.

 I'm developing over the next 4 years, a collaborative project with an artist friend, about dungeons.
 In the next 12yrs I'm hoping to complete 7 indie games.